afnleaf/pkautocalc/README.md

 - how is it best to serve this calculator idea?
 (FFAAS, running on user pc? vs server vs wasm?, idk)
 - geographic distribution (where are people connecting from, how bad is ping?)

-## tera stuff
-filter out status moves
-tera blast as tera type and normal

-check if tera attacker pokemons tera type is same type as move (TERA STAB)

-check if type of move is neutral vs tera type defender

 ## UI components
 - user input textboxes
 	- left textbox